jennapederson/cli-crash-course/README.md

 - how to configure your shell
 - tips and tricks for being productive

 NOTE: This workshop will be focusing on the bash shell, typically used in *nix style environments like unix, linux and OSX/Mac.
+To maintain consistency in exercises and development environments and to collaborate, we will all use [Cloud9](https://c9.io/).

-If you are using Windows or a Chromebook, no worries!
-You can use Nitrous.io to follow along.
-Be sure to run through the [Setup](setup.md) BEFORE you attend.
+### Be sure to run through the [Setup](setup.md) BEFORE you attend.

 ## Content